KnowledgeForwardSolutions/CheckDigits.Net/README.md

 ### Modulus11_27Decimal Algorithm

-The Modulus11_27Decimal algorithm uses modulus 11 and each digit is weighted by the repeating sequence of weights 2, 3, 4, 5, 6, 7 starting with weight 2 for the
-right-most non-check digit character.
+The Modulus11_27Decimal algorithm uses modulus 11 and the IBM modulus 11 weighting scheme where each digit is weighted by the repeating sequence of weights 2, 3, 4, 5, 6, 7 starting with weight 2 for the right-most non-check digit character.
 The sequence of weights is repeated as necessary for values longer than 6 characters.

 Prior to the existence of the Verhoeff algorithm and the Damm algorithm, modulus 11 algorithms were popular because they were very capable of detecting two digit